wp-plugins/soundcloud-is-gold/readme.txt

 == Installation ==

+= Updating =
+When updating to 2.0, if you're experiencing issues, deactivate and reactivate the plugin from the plugin page.
+This is due to switching to the Settings API.
+Sorry for the inconvenient.

 Just follow the usual procedure.
 Log on to your wordpress, go to plugin -> add new -> search 'Soundcloud is Gold' -> click install